ntrpi/ManitouadgeHospitalProject/README.md

 - Started adding views to manage the relationship between Users and Invoices.
 - Successfully added client-side functionality to dynamically update the invoice view as products are added.
 - Added links in the readme to the features that have been added.
+- Recoverd the nav that disappeared after a bunch of NuGet packages were updated.

 ### Wafa
 Donations Feature